2akura/cml-generator/README.md

 utilizing matrix-table driven finite state machine algorithm -mapping grid templates directly to the data- this further reduce engine's complexity and enhance the speed of the lookup process for faster output

-# elaboration on FSM algorithm
+# ELABORATION ON THE PROJECT

 FSM :
 unlike boring plain chain of state checking FSM,